georgeben/React-Blog/README.md

 - Run `npm install` to install the dependencies
 - Run npm start to open app on the browser on `localhost:3000`

-Feel free to contribut.
+Feel free to contribute.
 Thanks :heart: